-If a complaint cannot be satisfactorily resolved through the informal process, students may file a formal complaint by following the procedures shown in the next section.
+If a grievance cannot be satisfactorily resolved through the informal process, students may file a formal Grievance by following the procedures shown in the next section.

-Formal Complaint Process
+Formal Grievance Process

-Should the informal process described above fail to resolve the complaint satisfactorily, PTC's formal complaint process may be initiated.
-To begin the formal process, the student must complete the Student Complaint Form located on PTC's Consumer Information webpage and submit it to the appropriate department Academic Chair or Vice President (depending on program).
+Should the informal process described above fail to resolve the grievance satisfactorily, PTC's formal Grievance process may be initiated.
+To begin the formal process, the student must complete the Student Grievance Form located on PTC's Consumer Information webpage and submit it to the appropriate department Academic Chair or Dean.

 Steps in the process include:

-Category of Complaint Explanation How to File Academic, Faculty, and/or Curriculum.
-Students may file a complaint regarding grades, academic probation or dismissal, degree requirements, faculty members, curriculum, etc. using this procedure.
-Culinary and Business: Deliver the completed Student Complaint Form to the Dean, Melissa Wertz, (4th floor) or by email at wertz.melissa@ptcollege.edu Phone: 412-809-5358 Nursing: Deliver the completed Student Complaint Form to the Dean, Terri Barbour, (4th floor) or by email at barbour.theresa@ptcollege.edu Phone: 412-809-5275.
-All other programs: Deliver the completed Student Complaint Form to the Vice President of Education, Eileen Steffan, by hand (3rd floor) or by email at steffan.eileen@ptcollege.edu Phone: 412-809-5211 Financial Aid, Scholarships, Grants, FERPA, Disciplinary Actions Students may file a complaint regarding the financial aid process, institutional aid determinations and disbursements, student data privacy, student conduct determinations or actions, etc. using this procedure.
-Deliver the completed Student Complaint Form to Jay Clayton, by hand (3rd floor) or by email at clayton.jay@ptcollege.edu Phone: 412-809-5250 Discrimination Students who believe they have been discriminated against because of their race, ethnicity, color, religion, national origin, disability, veteran status, sexual orientation, sex, gender identity, or genetic information they have the right to file a complaint using this procedure, as well as the right to file a complaint to an outside resource (see below).
-Deliver the completed Student Complaint Form to the Associate Vice President of Student Services, Keith Merlino, by hand (3rd floor) or by email at merlino.keith@ptcollege.edu Phone: 412-809-5256 Title IX specific discrimination complaints can be delivered to the Title IX Coordinator, Nancy Starr, by hand (3rd floor) or by email at starr.nancy@ptcollege.edu Phone: 412-809-5311 Sexual Harassment or Assault A Title IX complaint can be filed, using this process, if students believe their Title IX rights have been violated.
-In addition, students also have the right to file a complaint to an outside resource.
-The completed Student Complaint Form can be delivered to the Title IX Coordinator, Nancy Starr by hand (3rd floor) or by email at starr.nancy@ptcollege.edu Phone: 412-809-5311 Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
+Category of Grievance Explanation How to File Academic, Faculty, and/or Curriculum.
+Students may file a Grievance regarding grades, academic probation, suspension or dismissal, degree requirements, faculty members, curriculum, etc. using this procedure.
+Online programs, Business Administration, Culinary Arts, and General Education: Deliver the completed Student Grievance Form to the Dean, Melissa Wertz, (4th floor) or by email at wertz.melissa@ptcollege.edu Phone: 412-809-5358 School of Nursing and Healthcare: Deliver the completed Student Grievance Form to the Dean, Terri Ducsay, (4th floor) or by email at ducsay.teresa@ptcollege.edu Phone: 412-809-5275 All other programs: Deliver the completed Student Grievance Form to the Vice President of Academic Affairs, Eileen Steffan, by hand (4th floor) or by email at steffan.eileen@ptcollege.edu Phone: 412-809-5211 Financial Aid, Scholarships, Grants, and FERPA Students may file a Grievance regarding the financial aid process, institutional aid determinations and disbursements, student data privacy, student conduct determinations or actions, etc. using this procedure.
+Deliver the completed Student Grievance Form to the Associate Vice President of Student Financial Services, Jill Bittel, by hand (3rd floor) or by email at bittel.jill@ptcollege.edu Phone: 412-809-5250 Sexual Harassment or assault, or gender -based discrimination A Title IX Grievance can be filed, using this process, if students believe their Title IX rights have been violated.
+In addition, students also have the right to file a grievance to an outside resource.
+The Sexual Misconduct Grievance Form is sent to the Title IX Coordinator, Nancy Starr (or designee), Third Floor, starr.nancy@ptcollege.edu , or 412-809-5311 Title IX of the Education Amendments of 1972 (Title IX), 20 U.S.C. §§ 1681 et seq., and its implementing regulations, 34 C.F.R.
 Part 106 also prohibits gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
-Student Services, Student Housing, Harassment, ADA Accommodations, and all other issues Students may file a complaint regarding student activities, roommate issues, housing complaints, harassment that is not gender-specific or sexual in nature (see above), accommodations provided for disability, etc. In addition, students may file a complaint to the OCR (see below) for ADA specific issues.
-Deliver the completed Student Complaint Form to the Associate Vice President of Student Services, Keith Merlino, by hand (3rd floor) or by email at merlino.keith@ptcollege.edu Phone: 412-809-5256
+Student Affairs, Student Housing, Non- Sexual and Non-Gender Based Harassment, ADA Accommodations, and all other issues Students may file a Grievance regarding student activities, roommate issues, housing grievances, harassment that is not genderspecific or sexual in nature (see above), accommodations provided for disability, etc. In addition, students may file a Grievance to the OCR (see below) for ADA specific issues.
+Deliver the completed Student Grievance Form to Marsha Lindsay, Chief Diversity, Equity & Inclusion Officer, by hand (3rd floor) or by email at lindsay.marsha@ptcollege.edu Phone: 412-809-5256